DeepwaterExploration/legacydocs/docs/products/explorehd.md

 ![exploreHD](../img/explorehd/camera_mounting/exploreHD_ROV_Camera_Mounting_Step_1_390x.jpg)

 Drill two holes, 30mm apart into your frame where you want the camera to reside.
 If using a thread-able material, tap an M3x0.5 thread.
-If using a non-thread-able material, ensure there is space for a M3x0.5 nut on the other side.
+If using a non-thread-able material, ensure there is space for an M3x0.5 nut on the other side.

 ### Step 2